YSX7/Scream-Control/README.md

 ## Contributing

 The code most likely contains a bunch of errors, is written crookedly and at its writing probably antipatterns are applied.
-But open to learning, so you can help in any way, whether it's code editing or just advice.
+So you can help in any way, whether it's code editing or just advice.

 ## License